DaviLuquini/RickMortyQuizverse/README.md

 RickMortyQuizverse 🟩

 RickMortyQuizverse, or RickMortyDle, is a Dle game based on the series Rick and Morty, with strong inspiration from the famous game Loldle.
+The API https://rickandmortyapi.com/ was consumed to obtain the characters and information about characters.

 👉 Play now: https://rick-morty-quizverse.vercel.app/ <br>
 (Backend isn't working because I haven't found any way yet to deploy the backend and database for lifetime and 100% free.)